 Phase I - An anonymised questionnaire was administered to junior doctors by email through the Postgraduate Medical Education team as well as through and professional social media groups during the peak of the COVID-19 surge in the UK.
 Responses were collected using the SurveyMonkey® tool (12) regarding 3 domains: redeployment, wellbeing and training and were analysed using Microsoft Excel (13) Phase II - Junior doctors were invited via email and professional social media groups to attend semi structured focus groups.
 The focus groups were conducted with written consent, face to face or online using a video platform (Microsoft Teams(14)).

 Questions are outlined in Appendix 1.
 Institutional ethics approval was obtained.
 Qualitative data was gathered, transcribed and analysed using thematic analysis.
-Ethics number: SGREC18.0008.
+This project was covered by the St Georges University Research & Ethics Committee institutional approval number: SGREC18.0008.